nahed2019/jobpass-ms3/README.md

     - To easily find what I am looking for without being confused with what I need to click or where should I go:
     * Simple and clear Navbar added at the top of the screen.
     * The navbar shows the user appropriate links depending on if they are logged in or out.
-    * FQA added to the link in the footer to help the user.
+    * FAQ's added to the link in the footer to help the user.
     - To register and create my own credentials with a click of a button:
-    * The register page features a simple **form** where the user can enter username, password and a register button.
+    * The register page features a simple form where the user can enter username, password and a register button.
     - To easily manage my profile and update my existing Personal information, Work Experience, Projects, Skills, and Languages:
     *  An option to edit or delete any of Projects & Work Experience and Skills is there near each information , it opens new page for edit information with information retrieved from MongoDB, based on the -ID.
 These fields can be altered to update an existing information.
     - To be able to contact the developer/site owner whenever a support is needed:
-    * In contact section/My profile After filling all necessary information email is successfully send and a toast message is shown above the form confirming the email was sent.
+    * In contact section/My profile After filling all necessary information,an email is successfully send and a toast message is shown above the form confirming the email was sent.
     - To have an easy access to Contact Information, Phone Numbers, email addresses, and Social Media links
     * In the contact form and the footer of the page, you will find all information in clear and simple way.
     - To be able to access Jobpass from a mobile phone or tablet and to be easy to navigate and use on my smaller devices.